 These are my favorite dishes to serve with salmon onigiri:

-Easy Salmon Onigiri Recipe (Leftover salmon and rice)
+Easy 10 minute Salmon Onigiri Recipe (using leftover salmon and rice)

 Ingredients

-- If you have leftover salmon, flake it into small pieces using a fork and a small bowl of water.
+- If you have leftover salmon, use a fork and flake it.

 - In a small bowl, combine the flaked salmon with 1 tablespoon of Kewpie mayo (a Japanese-style mayonnaise) and 1 tablespoon of sriracha sauce.
 Adjust the sriracha to your preferred level of spiciness.
 Mix well until the ingredients are evenly combined.

-- Take your leftover cooked jasmine rice and place it in a microwavable large bowl.
+- Take your leftover cooked rice and place it in a microwavable large bowl.

 - Heat up your rice in the microwave for 1 minute or until it is warmed and soft.